MicrosoftDocs/azure-docs/articles/healthcare-apis/azure-api-for-fhir/store-profiles-in-fhir.md

 ### Profiles in the capability statement

-The `Capability Statement` lists all possible behaviors of your FHIR service.
-The FHIR service updates the capability statement with information on the uploaded and stored profiles in the forms of:
+The `Capability Statement` lists all possible behaviors of Azure API for FHIR.
+Azure API for FHIR updates the capability statement with information on the uploaded and stored profiles in the forms of:

 - `CapabilityStatement.rest.resource.profile`
 - `CapabilityStatement.rest.resource.supportedProfile`